Graph Flow Matching: Enhancing Image Generation with Neighbor-Aware Flow Fields: Introduction

 In this work, we adopt the latent-space generative modeling paradigm, popularized by work such as Stable Diffusion~\cite{StableDiffusion_rombach2022high}, and recently used for flow matching as in LFM~\cite{dao2023flow}, where image generation is performed in a perceptually compressed latent space produced by a pretrained variational autoencoder (VAE) \cite{VAE_kingma2022autoencodingvariationalbayes}.
 This choice reduces computational cost as the latent space defines meaningful distance metrics for constructing graphs, which are easy to compute.
 Our contributions therefore operate entirely within this latent framework.
-Figures~\ref{fig:ADM_FFHQ_comparisons_teaser}--\ref{fig:lsun_bed_church_comparisons} qualitatively demonstrate our method's effectiveness across three diverse datasets.
+Therefore, in this work, each “point” $\mathbf{x}$ is the VAE latent encoding $\mathbf{x}\in\R^{4\times32\times32}$ of an image (in this paper, the latent encoding of a $256 \times 256$ RGB image); all graphs operate over these latent encodings (otherwise known as \emph{latent codes}).
+We shall denote these latent codes as $\mathbf{x}$ in this paper.
+Figure \ref{fig:ADM_FFHQ_comparisons_teaser} and Figure \ref{fig:lsun_bed_church_comparisons} (in the Appendix) qualitatively demonstrate our method's effectiveness across three diverse datasets.
 Quantitatively, we validate GFM on five unconditional image generation benchmarks—LSUN Church \cite{LSUN_dataset_yu15lsun}, LSUN Bedroom \cite{LSUN_dataset_yu15lsun}, FFHQ \cite{FFHQ_dataset_karras2019style}, AFHQ-Cat \cite{AFHQ_dataset_choi2020starganv2}, and CelebA-HQ \cite{CelebAHQ_dataset_karras2018progressive} at $256\times 256$ resolution, showing consistent improvements in Fr\'echet Inception Distance (FID) and recall while adding minimal computational overhead ($\lesssim 10\%$ additional parameters).

 \paragraph{Our Contributions} (i) We introduce Graph Flow Matching (GFM), a modular reaction–diffusion framework that enhances flow networks with neighbor-aware velocity correction.
-GFM decomposes the velocity field into a standard pointwise term (using any existing flow network) and a graph-based diffusion term, integrating seamlessly with existing backbones and training strategies without requiring modifications to losses or solvers; (ii) We validate GFM in the latent space of a pretrained VAE, demonstrating consistent improvements in unconditional image generation across five standard benchmarks, establishing our approach as a practical enhancement to existing flow matching architectures.
+GFM decomposes the velocity field into a standard pointwise term (using any existing flow network) and a graph-based diffusion term, integrating seamlessly with existing backbones and training strategies without requiring modifications to losses or solvers; (ii) We validate GFM in the latent space of a pretrained VAE, demonstrating consistent improvements in unconditional image generation across five standard benchmarks.
+We use two architectures for $\mathbf{v}_{\text{diff}}$, which we call MPNN and GPS, to empirically validate that the use of a graph module in the flow model this way is a promising enhancement to existing flow architectures.